Have you ever played American-made guitars?

 - Tuners can give some players trouble

-The 490R and 490T humbuckers produce the original tone Les Paul’s are famous for, but have some updated tonal characteristics that most players love.
-Pair those with the speedy neck that is coveted by players the world over, and you’ve got one of the most beloved, best guitars in the history of rock and roll.
+The 490R neck and 490T bridge pickup humbuckers produce the original tone Les Paul’s are famous for, but have some updated tonal characteristics that most players love.
+Pair those with the speedy neck with medium jumbo frets that is coveted by players the world over, and you’ve got one of the most beloved, best instruments in the history of the electric guitar.

 • • •